cozygene/RL-SKAT/README.md

 ### Installation

+You can simply download the code:

+1. Download the ZIP file of the latest release here: [https://github.com/cozygene/RL-SKAT/releases](https://github.com/cozygene/RL-SKAT/releases).
+2. Extract the ZIP file to a folder

 RL-SKAT is implemented as a set of Python classes.
 To use, simply import/execfile (or just %run in IPython) the file, e.g.:
 ```python
 from rl_skat import *